dcos-terraform/terraform-gcp-dcos/docs/quickstart/README.md

 Terraform v0.11.8
 ```

-For help installing Terraform on a different OS, see [here](https://www.terraform.io/downloads.html):
+For help installing Terraform on a different OS, please see [here](https://www.terraform.io/downloads.html):

 ## Ensure you have default application credentials
 You have to have [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) in order to allow the gcp provider authenticate against GCP.